 Delta Scorpii, also known as Dschubba, is a variable star in the constellation Scorpius.
-With the eyes alone, you can check its brightness for yourself, and for science.
+With the eyes alone, you can check its brightness for yourself.

-Comet Shoemaker-Levy 9 hit Jupiter in 1994, 28 years ago, scarring the gaseous surface and also leaving behind water that remains in the atmosphere today.
+Comet Shoemaker-Levy 9 hit Jupiter in 1994, 30 years ago, scarring the gaseous surface and leaving behind water that remained in the atmosphere for decades.

 Don became interested in astronomy at age 8.
 He received his 1st telescope in 1965, a 2-inch (5cm) refractor.
 Later he received a 6-inch (15 cm) Criterion Dynascope and found all the Messier Objects in one year (1969-70).
 He began his 1st comet hunting program in 1975 and found his 1st comet in 1978, after 1700 hours of searching.
 His 2nd comet took an additional 1742 hours.
 He ultimately discovered a total of 12 comets, which bear his name.